alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Raw input image](doc/raw_input.jpg)

-As a first step, I decided to convert the images to grayscale because the RGB format would end in much more features that are unrelevant for the network.
+As a first step, I decided to convert the images to grayscale because the RGB format would end up in much more features that are unrelevant for the network.
-Therefore the network has a hard time trying to classify the image although it could be easier.
+Hence the network would have a hard time trying to classify the image with a lof of unrelevant features although it could be easier.

 Furthermore, the image has been normalized because the neural network can handle normalized data better than unnormalized data (overshooting problems).